Basat19/payments-mcp/README.md

 - Use `--force` flag to force reinstallation

 **Network Issues**
-- Check your firewall and proxy settings
+- Check your firewall and proxy settings.

 ### Debug Mode